roman-milk/roman-milk.github.io/straight-milfs.md

  I opened my legs, still amazed I was about to let someone other than my husband, particularly a woman, eat me.

  Looking up at me, she leaned forward and clamped her mouth on my pussy.
 I couldn't explain it.
 I experienced pleasure overload.
 She looked directly into my eyes.
 My soul.
 And I felt an undeniable connection I had only ever felt with my husband.
 I just lost myself in the pleasure Kathryn was giving me.
 Her tongue was like a magic wand, as she pushed me to the brink of euphoria in seconds.
 "Oh God, oh God, fuck," I babbled, as her tongue seemed to be everywhere.
-Report_Story #2